 Shrimp are delicious, but they have a concise shelf life.
 Learn how to grill shrimp perfectly so they taste great!

 Then again, for the most delicate, delicious meat, soft and slow is the best approach.
-This is never more obvious than while you’re cooking shrimp.
-Learn how to grill shrimp on a gas grill with the following tips and techniques!
+This is never more obvious than while you’re cooking shrimp!

 Shrimp ends up being very clammy, and since the Maillard sautéing response can’t start to occur until surface dampness has vanished, you want a lot of high hotness to get those shrimp caramelised and delightful.
 Then again, shrimp meat is likewise very fragile.